 Individual Volunteer Opportunities

-Onsite volunteers serve in the food pantry, thrift shop and donation center.
-Onsite volunteers are most needed Monday – Friday, 9:30 am – 1:30 pm.
+Volunteers ages 15 and older are welcome.
+Volunteers serve in the food pantry, thrift shop, donation center and as serve as financial assistance interviewers.
+Food delivery and pick-up drivers are also needed.
+Volunteers are most needed Monday – Friday, 9:30 am – 1:30 pm for 3 or 4 hour shifts.
 All volunteers would ideally be able to work on a re-occurring basis such as once a week since positions require training.

 Throughout the year we seek volunteers to work on seasonal programs and events such as the school supply program, Adopt-a-Family for the Holidays, the Volunteer Income Tax Assistance (VITA) program, inventory and the Vintage Affair.